 Bruce is an associate editor at The Canadian Journal for the Scholarship of Teaching and Learning.
 Previously, he was the editor-in-chief of J-Source.ca and the inaugural co-editor of the Journal of Integrated Studies.
 He has served on a number of committees at the faculty and senate level related to academic planning, curriculum, teaching and learning and quality assurance.
 He has also been involved in internal and external program reviews.

 In 2020, the Ontario Ministry of Colleges and Universities recognized him with a Minister’s Award of Excellence for his work keeping the Laurier Brantford community connected through the One Market podcast, which he created and produced with Tarah Brookfield between 2020 and 2021.

-I recently finished writing an introductory-level textbook for Oxford University Press about news writing and reporting, which was published in early 2018.
-As part of my Wilfrid Laurier University Teaching Fellowship, I am exploring how the use of storytelling and elements of game design can increase engagement and help students better understand the connections between theory and practice.
-My other research interests include literary journalism and creative nonfiction.
+I recently published a study that examined how the use of storytelling and elements of game design can increase engagement and help students better understand the connections between theory and practice.
+My other research interests include literary journalism, journalism and media ethics and creative nonfiction.

 In April 2020, my colleague Tarah Brookfield and I created One Market, a podcast to help keep the Laurier Brantford community feel connected as we worked and studied remotely during the COVID-19 pandemic.
-For more than a year, we checked in with staff, faculty and students about how they were adjusting and chatted about their projects, hobbies and how they kept busy in their off-hours.
+For more than a year, we checked in with staff, faculty, students and alumni about how they were adjusting and chatted about their projects, hobbies and how they kept busy in their off-hours.